Plose: Toponym

 The mountains name "Plose" has already been attributed in 1501, in 1574 as Plosse ein hocher Spitz, in 1613 as Plosser Alben and in 1840 as Plosenberg.
-The name probably derives from the etimology of the pre-roman blese (steep lawn).
+The name probably derives from the etymology of the pre-roman blese (steep lawn).
 It is one of the few toponyms, which are written and pronounced the same way in Italian, as it is in German.

 History

-In 1920 the first refuge was built at Valcroce (Kreuztal, 2,050 m a.s.l.).
+In 1920 the first refuge was built at Kreuztal (2,050 m a.s.l.).

-A first project to connect the Plose to Bressanone took place in 1910.
+A first project to connect the Plose to Brixen took place in 1910.
 It was a cable car Ceretti-Tanfani-Strub, which was able to carry 15 people plus the driver.
 It was later decided to give the job to Bleichert, but this project was also covered up for financial reasons.
 The project was completed in 1963.
 In fact, as early as 1950 there was a first plant at the Skihütte, built by the Kahl-Tinkhauser family.
 Later other facilities were opened, such as the Ladurnerlift in 1956 and another in 1959.
 In 1965 a basket plant was erected, able to connect Valcroce to the top of Mount Plose.

-The operation of the cable car from Millan (a district of Bressanone) to Sant'Andrea and from there to Valcroce took place in 1964.
+The operation of the cable car from Milland (a district of Brixen) to Sankt Andrä and from there to Kreuztal took place in 1964.
 The plant remained in operation until the 1985/86 season, when it was closed as obsolete.
-Since the mid-eighties there is a new cable car that leads to Valcroce starting near the village of Sant'Andrea.
-The connection from Bressanone to the cable car downstream of Sant'Andrea was replaced by a ski bus.
+Since the mid-eighties there is a new cable car that leads to Kreuztal starting near the village of Sankt Andrä.
+The connection from Brixen to the cable car downstream of Sankt Andrä was replaced by a ski bus.
 All the ski slopes are part of the much larger Dolomiti Superski ski area.

 During the winter season of 2010/11, a new 6-seater chairlift was built to replace the previous, 3-seater.
 This new lift on the Rossalm chairlift allows for easier and faster ascent.

-Recently, between 2012 and 2013, the City Council of Bressanone, together with the provincial council, discussed the possibility of building a new cable car, but no solution has yet been found on the starting point.
+Recently, between 2012 and 2013, the City Council of Brixen, together with the provincial council, discussed the possibility of building a new cable car, but no solution has yet been found on the starting point.